invictustitan2/aperion-chat-private/docs/auth-debugging.md

 - Worker secret → `API_TOKEN`

 **Fast diagnosis:** The API includes `X-Aperion-Auth-Fingerprint` (a non-secret SHA-256 prefix) and `X-Aperion-Trace-Id` on responses.
 If the client fingerprint (hash of your `VITE_AUTH_TOKEN`) differs from the server fingerprint, you’ve found the mismatch.

+Important details:

+- `X-Aperion-Auth-Fingerprint` is derived from the Worker’s configured `API_TOKEN` (server-side).
+It does not reflect the token you sent.
+- GitHub Actions secrets and Cloudflare Worker secrets are write-only in practice: you can use them, but you generally cannot retrieve the plaintext value later.
+If you no longer have the token value stored anywhere, the remedy is token rotation.

 ### CORS Errors